The Barossa is even Better by Bike

 Barossa is better by bike

-The bike path is ideal for intimately exploring the natural beauty of our magnificent region at your own pace.
+The shared bike path is ideal for intimately exploring the natural beauty of our magnificent region at your own pace.
 Travel as little or as much of the path as you like in either direction, enjoying stunning views, attractions and generous Barossa hospitality every step of the way.